t1oluwani/Portfolio/READme.md

 ## Current Tasks
+- Apply feedback from other people
+- Name changing thing
 - Alter individual projects to fit better, giving them a live site and feasible GUI
 - The contact form does not currently have a backend action configured; integration with a backend service is required to process form submissions.